 Minimal Proteomic sample preparation (mPOP)

 A major limitation to applying quantitative LC-MS/MS proteomics to small samples, such as single cells, are the losses incurred during sample cleanup.
-To relieve this limitation, Minimal ProteOmic sample Preparation (mPOP) uses only mass-spectrometry compatible chemicals and thus obviates cleanup while expediting sample preparation and simplifying its automation.
+To relieve this limitation, Specht et al., 2018 developed Minimal ProteOmic sample Preparation (mPOP). mPOP lyses cells by a freeze-heat cycle and uses only mass-spectrometry compatible chemicals, thus obviating sample cleanup.
+This approach expediting sample preparation in multi-well plates and simplifies its automation.
 Bulk SILAC samples processed by mPOP or by conventional urea-based methods demonstrated that mPOP results in complete, unbiased cell lysis and accurate relative quantification. mPOP can be easily intergraded with all methods for single-cell proteomics by mass-spectrometry.
-Details of its integration with SCoPE2 are described in this Nature protocol.
+Details of its integration with SCoPE2 are described in a Nature protocol and a JoVE video protocol.

 Advantages of mPOP